Our guide to the best balls for high handicappers covers a wide range of options whether distance, accuracy, feel or price are the main requirements

-Soft Response is significantly less expensive than Tour Response and has been designed with moderate swing speeds in mind.
+Soft Response is significantly less expensive than Tour Response – it is included in our best value golf balls guide – and has been designed with moderate swing speeds in mind.
 It offers all-round performance with a softer feel, courtesy of a soft but durable ionomer cover.

 The ball’s Extended Flight Dimple pattern encourages decreased drag and increased lift to keep the ball up in the air longer at lower spin rates.

 US Buy Now at Rock Bottom Golf for $24.99